duartegroup/astra/README.md

 ```
 See [here](configs/example.yml) for an example.
 Arguments in the configuration file will override CLI arguments.

 By default, ASTRA will benchmark all implemented [classification](astra/models/classification.py) or [regression](astra/models/regression.py) models, and search over default hyperparameter grids.
 You can specify which models to consider, custom starting hyperparameters, and custom hyperparameter search spaces in the configuration file.
+When using Optuna, custom hyperparameters will be converted into integer, float, or categorical Optuna distributions.

 The benchmark script will create the following files under `results/<name>`:
 - `default_CV.pkl`: A dictionary containing CV scores of the main and secondary metrics for all models using default hyperparameters.
 - `nested_CV.pkl`: A dictionary containing CV scores of the main and secondary metrics for all models with optimised hyperparameters using nested grid-search.
-- `final_CV_results.csv`: Final CV results (`cv_results_` of `GridSearchCV`).
+- `final_CV_results.csv`: Final CV results (`cv_results_` of `GridSearchCV`), or final hyperparameter search results (`trials_dataframe` of `OptunaSearchCV`).
 - `final_model.pkl`: The best performing model, refit on the whole dataset.
 - `final_hyperparameters.pkl`: A dictionary of the optimal hyperparameters.